gravity-ui/uikit/src/components/Avatar/README.md

 LANDING_BLOCK-->

-Also, you can provide `srcSet` property to load images of different sizes.
+You can also provide the `srcSet` property to load images of different sizes.

 <!--LANDING_BLOCK